hardwario/website/content/academy/what-is-node-red.en.md

 image_main: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1566159446/academy/what-is-node-red/image4.png
 ---
 In order for the box to obey your commands, you have to speak its language.
-And the BigClown box speaks the Node-RED programming language.
+And the HARDWARIO box speaks the Node-RED programming language.
 But don’t worry, dictionaries and textbooks aren’t necessary here - you’ll learn to use it in just a few minutes. 💪

 ## What is Node-RED?